-In 1890 Dr. Rutherford Butler and Dr. J.W.
-Linder organized a group of African American health care professionals then known as the Atlanta Medical Association of Physicians, Dentists and Pharmacists.
+In 1890, Dr. Rutherford Butler and Dr. J.W.
+Linder organized a group of African American healthcare professionals, then known as the Atlanta Medical Association of Physicians, Dentists, and Pharmacists.
 The organization was formed to help Black healthcare professionals navigate the oppressive environment in which they tried to practice.
-Despite being marginalized by the majority organizations of the day, they understood how important it was to have their own medical society to help them deal with the issues of the time.
+Despite being marginalized by the majority organizations of the day, they understood how important it was to have their medical society to deal with the issues of the time.

 The Atlanta Medical Association is the local affiliate of both the Georgia State Medical Association and the National Medical Association.
-Our programs and initiatives focus on 4 major areas … education, service, advocacy, and social networking, and we are always looking for new members to join.
+Our programs and initiatives focus on four major areas: education, service, advocacy, and social networking, and we are always looking for new members to join.